trisdauvergne/milestone-project-04/planchest_ms4_testing.md

 ## Further testing:

 1. Asked fellow students to look at the site and report any issues they encountered.
-Issues spotted include:
+Issues include:
-- No error message when unknown bands were searched for (NOTE:_This feature was added after this feedback was received_)
-- Found issue when trying to play songs which have an apostrophe in the title (_NOTE: Realised that any apostrophes in song titles in the template literal onclick function caused the string to prematurely end, so had to replace apostrophes with '&apos' instead_)

 2. Asked friends and family to test the site for ease of use
-3. The website has been viewed on different browsers, no issues were found
+3. The website has been viewed in different browsers, no issues were found

 ## Bugs and problems